MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Publish-AzureRemoteAppProgram.md

 ```

 ### -DisplayName
-Specifies the user-friendly display name of the azure_2 RemoteApp program.
+Specifies the user-friendly display name of the Azure RemoteApp program.
 Users see this as the name of the application.

 ```yaml